ati-n/tx.js/docs.md

 add({ x: 3, y: 7 });
 ```

 You already saw in the very first example, that Tx uses the left-side type syntax in function parameters, but when the parameter is an object it's just better to not go into something like ~~`add({int x, int y} sum)`~~.
 Looks ugly and confusing.
+You can make it work with `add(obj sum)` but now `add` accepts ANY objects and that is not what we want here.
+But if it doesn't matter what kind of object you pass into a function, use the `obj` type.

 Optional properties are the same in Tx and in TypeScript (use `?`)